 git credential-manager diagnose

-And it credential.helper suddenly pointed to the absolute path of git-credential-manager.
+And credential.helper suddenly pointed to the absolute path of git-credential-manager.

 git config --global credential.helper manager